v3lip/PhishingSpammer/README.md

   - 'Form password HTML name =>' - The name attribute of the input
         example: `<input class="loginField" type="password" name="PASSWORD">` <- The last attribute here

 Now that we have our settings file, we can run the spammer.
-  - The spammer will ask you for the settings file.
+The spammer will ask you for the settings file you just created.
 You can type out the name of the file with or without the `.json`
+Now click `enter` and you should get something like this!
+Happy hunting!

   ![N|Solid](https://i.imgur.com/BJQ2ahF.png)

 ### Installation